ireapps/teaching-guide-intro-to-pandas/FORTEACHERS.md

 If you can, find an opportunity when someone has gotten an error and take 5 minutes to walk through basic debugging strategy: Reading the traceback error from bottom to top, strategic Googling, etc.

 ### If you have extra time at the end
 Unlikely!
-But if you have extra time, oversee some unstructured lab time -- they can practice syntax or look up additional methods, etc.
+But if you have extra time, oversee some unstructured lab time -- they can practice syntax or look up additional methods, find their own data to work with, etc.

 ### Ending the session
 1. Have everyone close out of their notebook tabs